benjaminoakes/www.benjaminoakes.com/_posts/2020-08-25-Building-Inclusive-Engineering-Teams.md

 About inclusivity:

 - There's no one answer.
-- Best to widely share ideas for increasing inclusivity
+- Best to widely share ideas for increasing inclusivity.
 - Goal that scales: "we want to make our team a place where hard working collaborative smart people from all backgrounds can succeed and thrive".
 - It's contextual (e.g. Black in US, Polish in post-Brexit UK).
 - What matters: behaviors that are punished and rewarded.